$377,701Average Value$137Average Price per Sq Ft2Homes For Sale

 Downtown La Crosse is filled with history, businesses and outdoorsy fun

-Downtown La Crosse is the heartbeat of La Crosse county's largest city.
+Downtown La Crosse is the heartbeat of La Crosse County's largest city.
 Its commercial corridor along the Mississippi River is on the national register of historic places, and many neighborhood homes trace as far back as the turn of the 20th century.
 Everything is within walking distance — bars, coffee shops, restaurants and shops — attracting local college kids while offering family-friendly spaces, including the local children's museum.
-"It definitely picks up pace when college kids are around here because [the city has] three colleges: University of Wisconsin–La Crosse, Viterbo University and Western Technical College," says William Favre, a Realtor of 20 years of Favre & Co. @properties La.
+"It definitely picks up pace when college kids are around here because [the city has] three colleges: University of Wisconsin–La Crosse, Viterbo University and Western Technical College," says William Favre, a Realtor of 20 years of Favre & Co. @properties La Crosse.
 Of the three, Western Technical College is in the downtown area.
-While this is the core of the largest city in La Crosse County, it's also a gateway to outdoor recreation signature of western Wisconsin, from fishing along the Mississippi to hiking through the bluffs in the surrounding area.
+While this is the core of the largest city in La Crosse County, it's also a gateway to the kind of outdoor recreation that is a signature of western Wisconsin, from fishing along the Mississippi to hiking through the bluffs in the surrounding area.

 Riverside Park is located in downtown La Crosse.